0xtpsn/EtherMon-School-Project-/README.md

 npx hardhat run scripts/deploy.js --network localhost
 ```

+If using this option, replace contract addresses in src/config/abi/contracts.ts with locally deployed addresses, else we have already deployed to Sepolia testnet and those addresses should be sufficient

 ### Sepolia deploy (optional)

 From `smart_contracts/hardhat`:

+Only if you are redeploying contracts remotely
 ```bash
 npx hardhat run scripts/deploy_alchemy.js --network sepolia
 ```